 - Blocking dangerous fumes (with a paint mask), exhaust, or smoke

-Other Tips for Minimizing the Risk of Getting Sick
+Other Tips From Readers on Minimizing the Risk of Getting Sick

 While you can use products and supplements to help boost your chances of avoiding catching a cold or picking up germs while you’re traveling, there are a few other things you can do.

 TFG readers suggest the following to keep in tip-top shape:

 - Stay hydrated—bring a reusable water bottle that you can refill

 - Eat healthily (add fruits and vegetables if they are readily available)

 - Sanitize everything (seat belts, seat, trays, etc.)

 One reader who has worked in the medical field shares her tips on staying healthy.
 “Wash your hands with soap and water with proper technique, don’t touch your nose/mouth/face, stay hydrated.
 If you choose to wear a mask, ensure that it is properly fitted for you and wear it correctly—I see so many no-nos with people wearing masks.”

 What are your tips on how to avoid getting sick on a plane or while traveling?
 Share and comment below!